Slow or fast movements what is the best option?

-Now, this does not mean that negative 30 seconds will give you more results.
+Now, this doesn’t mean that 30-second negatives will give you more results.

 The time the muscle is under tension is important, but the load is also important, and if you significantly lower the load to increase the time under tension, you end up decreasing the magnitude of the tension itself.

-Therefore, this phase must be controlled, but not necessarily slow, and something between 2 to 3 seconds will be ideal to be able to not only control the weight, thus stimulating the muscle effectively, but also feeling the muscle at work and preventing injuries.
+Therefore, this phase must be controlled, but not necessarily slow, and something between 2 to 3 seconds will be ideal for not only being able to control the weight, thus stimulating the muscle effectively, but also feel the muscle working and avoiding injuries.

 The speed of execution of the exercises when the goal is hypertrophy is important, but it is not the most important, and you do not need to walk with a stopwatch behind.

-You must bet on making the concentric movement quickly, but with good technique, and an eccentric phase in a controlled, but not excessively slow.
+You must bet on making the concentric movement quickly, but with good technique, and an eccentric phase in a controlled way, but not too slow.

 If you can throw the weight in the air during the positive, and hold 10 seconds in the negative, it is probably a good idea to increase the load.